Complete Golf Store Business Logo

 Though the PING i500 doesn't look like a distance iron, it certainly feels like one.
 The impact is louder and more severe than the i210.
 Your hands have the impression that the ball may be broken into fragments.
 The i500 does mitigate the impact of mis-hits.
 It is easy to distinguish between a pure hit and a miss, but it is more difficult to locate each miss exactly.

 The Ping i500 irons are challenging to hit.
 As long as you are aware of this beforehand, you will be fine.
-An advanced player will appreciate the club's small profile, excellent distance control, and feel upon impact if you are an advanced player.
-To score successfully, it is essential to strike the middle of the club's face.
+An advanced player will appreciate the club’s small profile, excellent distance control, and feel upon impact.
+To score successfully, it is essential to strike the middle of the club’s face.

 Pros